Start a Development Cluster#

 SkyPilot makes interactive development easy on Kubernetes or cloud VMs.
 It helps you:

-1. Launch: Quickly get a cluster with GPU or other resource requirement with a single command.
+1. Launch: Quickly get a cluster with GPUs or other resources with a single command.

 2. Autostop: Automatically stop the cluster after some idle time for cost savings.